-Mohammed is walking so fast in front of me I have a hard time concentrating on anything but keeping track of his black polo shirt and his shiny black hair.
+Mohammed is walking so fast in front of me I have a hard time concentrating on anything but keeping track of his black polo shirt and shiny hair.
 “It’s the wrong time of the day to come,” I think to myself.
 The sun is relentless.
 There is so much sand in the air it’s hurting my eyes.

 “You go ahead.
 I’ll wait here.
 The entrance is up over there,” Mohammed waves at the direction of the massive pile of stones right in front of me and lights a cigarette.